Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 1. Nonmem like format: here we have a dependent variable (DV), and the accordingly named columns (DVID, DVNAME, DVUNIT), where the information concerning this variable are stored.

-2. The units of measurement, error and so on exist on a separate column, ideally with the columns named according to the information they contain (eg Measurement, Error, Error_Unit, MeasurementUnit etc).
-This also means that the unit fe can be different for each row of the data.
+2. The units of measurement, error and so on exist on a separate column, ideally with the columns named according to the information they contain (e.g. Measurement, Error, Error_Unit, Measurement_Unit etc.).
+This also means that the unit can be different for each row of the data.
 If there are information missing the user can input them manually.

 **File Selection Dialog**